WallE-corp/log-books/abdel_rahman_mallah_log.md

 ### 2022-04-12 Tuesday

 The Day Started with a meeting with the backend team developers.
 Each one of the developers took a task.
-I worked agian on the getPathPoints which I also worked on the last sprint, I worked on it because it needed some changes after the firebase structure has changed
+I worked again on the getPathPoints which I also worked on the last sprint, I worked on it because it needed some changes after the firebase structure has changed
 I also worked on getAllMaps.

 ---